 Without spoiling too much, Zootopia implores us to consider the ease with which even the nominally progressive among us, like the bright-eyed and bushy-tailed Judy, shift to barely-contained predilections for too-easy genetics-first arguments wherein social construction is written off as biological difference.
-Eventually, the film amusingly suggests the presences of sheep in wolf clothing, reminding us to look beyond the pale of preconception and into the diaphanous but shard-strewn fabric of backdoor image construction that consciously typecasts individuals based on illusory claims that we are all limited by our DNA.
+Eventually, the film amusingly suggests the presences of sheep in wolf clothing, reminding us to look beyond the pale of preconception and into the diaphanous but shard-strewn fabric of typecasting individuals based on illusory claims that we are all limited by our DNA.

 Elsewhere, the sharpest commentary arrives in the form of Judy’s initially recalcitrant partner, a sly fox named Nick Wilde (voice of Jason Bateman, who adds an easily flustered but charmingly disobedient air to the characterization).
 Initially, the film casts him as a con only to devilishly bash notions of respectability politics by demanding that not only the supposed “successful” minorities are socially worthwhile.
-The primary font of criminal activity for Nick is a lack of opportunity rooted in the systemic power of a society that expects a fox to become a fox no matter what.
-Thankfully, there’s precious little of the expected request for Nick to “prove” his worth by turning away from his criminal ways, like your dad might suggest in championing Barack Obama or trumpeting the value of Ben Carson as “two of the good ones”.
+Thankfully, there’s no recourse to respectability politics with Nick, the film exhibiting precious little of the expected requests for Nick to “prove” his worth by turning away from his criminal ways, like your dad might suggest in championing Barack Obama or trumpeting the value of Ben Carson as “two of the good ones”.

 So Zootopia steps into difficult, troubled waters, but more trepidatiously than a truly bold film might have.
 It’s still viable, meaningfully worthwhile entertainment for children, an introduction to a conversation but certainly not an endpoint.
 Still, a clouded threat rolls over Disney’s latest effort: it may neglect or actively campaign against as many questions as it legitimately addresses (a DMV sequence is unbearably racist in light of real-world preconceptions about who works at the much-chagrined establishment).
 Worse, for all its successes, Zootopia may not so much retrain our conceptions of social justice but reentrench preexisting mind-colonizers such as the incessant and inaccurate belief that plucky individuals can nearly singlehandedly reorient our understanding of racism.